rlakey/vmware-vcsa-6.7-stig-baseline/README.md

 [See the Inspec docs for more info on Profile dependencies and inheritence](https://www.inspec.io/docs/reference/profiles/)

-## How to run Inspec locally from Powershell on Windows for the wrapper profile
+## How to run Inspec locally from Powershell on Windows

 **Note - assumes vcsa profiles are downloaded to C:\Inspec\Profiles\vmware-vcsa-6.7-stig-baseline**
 **Note - inputs are only needed for the Photon Profile**